pvh513/vectorhash/README.md

-Here the variable <tt>buf</tt> is a pointer to the buffer that should be checksummed, <tt>len</tt> is the length of the buffer, <tt>seed</tt> is the seed for the checksum algorithm (use 0xfd4c799d to replicate the behavior of vh32sum, etc, but any other value is fine too), <tt>out</tt> is a pointer to the buffer that will be used to write the checksum into, and <tt>hw</tt> is the width of the checksum (allowed values are 32, 64, 128, 256, 512, and 1024).
+Here the variable <tt>buf</tt> is a pointer to the buffer that should be checksummed, <tt>len</tt> is the length of the buffer, <tt>seed</tt> is the seed for the checksum algorithm (use 0xfd4c799d to replicate the behavior of vh128sum, etc, but any other value is fine too), <tt>out</tt> is a pointer to the buffer that will be used to write the checksum into, and <tt>hw</tt> is the width of the checksum (allowed values are any multiple of 32 between 32 and 1024).
 The declaration is contained in the header file <tt>vectorhash.h</tt>.
 A very simple program using this library could contain: